 2014 UWA Jason Sharbanee.
 Cognitive processes underlying dysregulated alcohol consumption

-2016 UvA Poppy Watson (now at UNSW, Sydney).
+2016 UvA Poppy Watson.
 From outcomes to actions: fundamental mechanisms in reward seeking.

 2017 UvA Wouter Boendermaker.
 Serious gamification.
 Motivating adolescents to do cognitive training

-2018 Mieke Schulte.
+2018 UvA.
+Mieke Schulte.
 Take control.
-Developing and testing novel treatments of substance dependence by targeting underlying
+Developing and testing novel treatments of substance dependence by targeting underlying neurocognitive processes

 (Former and Current) Postdocs

-Katrijn Houben (now at UM), Thomas Gladwin (now assistant prof at University of Chichester); Helle Larsen (now assistant prof at UvA); Kiki Nikolaou (now at University of Sussex); Nicole Oei; Marilisa Boffo; Bram van Bockstaele; Anne-Marije Kaag
+Katrijn Houben (now at UM), Thomas Gladwin (now assistant prof at University of Chichester); Helle Larsen (now associate prof at UvA); Kiki Nikolaou (now at University of Sussex); Nicole Oei (now assistant prof at UvA); Marilisa Boffo (now assistant prof at EUR); Bram van Bockstaele; Anne-Marije Kaag (now assistant prof at VU).

-Amsterdam Uva-AMC (Wim van den Brink, Anneke Goudriaan; Liesbeth Reneman);
+Amsterdam Uva-AMC (Claudi Bockting, Wim van den Brink, Anneke Goudriaan; Ruth van Holst);

 Amsterdam VU (Heleen Riper, Pim Cuijpers, Eirini Karyotaki) - e-health; Caring Universities